synthesized-io/fairlens/.github/CONTRIBUTING.md

 Other tools such as `virtualenv` and `conda` are also suitable.
 Pick your favourite.

-Once your environemnt is active, you can set up the development environment for FairLens by running:
+Once your environment is active, you can set up the development environment for FairLens by running:
 ```bash
 pip install -e .[dev]
 ```